MadhuKashyap/CodingConcepts/Trees/BinaryIndexedTree.md

 ### What is BIT?

-Binary Indexed Tree or Fenwick Tree is a way to represent an array of numbers as an array of prefix Sum of the numbers Let us consider the following problem to understand Binary Indexed Tree.
+Binary Indexed Tree or Fenwick Tree is a way to represent an array of numbers as an array of prefix Sum of the numbers. <br>
+Let us consider the following problem to understand Binary Indexed Tree.
 <b> We have an array arr[0 . . . n-1].
 We would like to </b>
 1. Compute the sum of the first i elements i.e. [0, i]